arturbac/stralgo/README.md

     ```
 ### stralgo::string_to_integral

-Converting string represetation of integral numbers.
+Converting string representation of integral numbers.
 Returns converted number value and iterator pass the end of source string view where conversion stopped
 Example as constexpr test function